SaherMuhamed/quiz-application-flutter/README.md

 4. Receive immediate feedback on your answer with an icon (✔️ for correct, ❌ for incorrect).
 5. Repeat steps 2-4 until you have answered all the questions.
 6. When you complete the quiz, an alert will be displayed showing your final score.
-7. To restart the quiz, tap the "Restart" button on the alert dialog.
+7. To restart the quiz, tap the "cancel" button on the alert dialog.

 ## Code Structure
 The project structure is as follows: